 1. Find the cause

 Take a step back and look at your learning environment.
 How is your office set up?
 Is your desk full of clutter?
 Is your phone always in sight?
 Do you have a well-meaning but intrusive co-worker who has come to talk to you about her cat, Mr Jingles (again)?
-Be honest with yourself and find a way to eliminate the amount of distractions in your immediate surroundings.
+Be honest with yourself and find a way to eliminate the number of distractions in your immediate surroundings.
 Sometimes this can involve creating new ways of doing things…or new times.

-“I find the most productive time of the day with the least amount of distractions is between 5am-7am,” says Fortress Learning Managing Director, Dr Bryan West.
+“I find the most productive time of the day with the least amount of distractions is between 5am-7am,” said former Fortress Learning Managing Director, Dr Bryan West.
 “I know from my own students that the ones who get the most done are also the ones who have carved out particular chunks of time that they then dedicate to one thing: their study.”